 Key Distribution Center or KDC which is spread

-across a master and a slave, as well as an admin server which only runs on the
+across a primary and a replica, as well as an admin server which only

-master.
-Most of the configuration is in puppet, but initial setup and
+Most of the configuration is in Ansible, but management of user

 Adding A User Principal¶

-First, ensure the user has an entry in puppet so they have a unix shell account on our hosts.
+First, ensure the user has an entry in Ansible so they have a Unix shell account on our hosts.
 SSH access is not necessary, but keeping track of usernames and uids with account entries is necessary.

 kadmin: addprinc $USERNAME@OPENSTACK.ORG

-Where $USERNAME is the lower-case username of their unix account in puppet.
+Where $USERNAME is the lower-case username of their unix account in Ansible.
 OPENSTACK.ORG should be capitalized.